 About Gray Space

 But there is hope.
-Your feelings and emotions are all valid - they are signals guiding you to deeper understanding of yourself and new possibilities.
+Your feelings and emotions are all valid—they are signals guiding you toward deeper understanding, greater self-awareness, and new possibilities.

 Methodology & Guiding Values: